 In 1988 Adobe Illustrator™ had just one layer, and Jolan created the first geo-referenced world map, for the retail mass-market, on a Mac.
 She then trained corporate Apple and Adobe sales managers in the method, that they promoted to the publishing and media industries, and corporate art departments.
 When the New York Times, ABC News and National Geographic became first adopters, Creative Force rapidly developed into a preeminent digital custom map and consulting company.

 One of her proudest moments was receiving the notification that Creative Force had been chosen to create the only official map to navigate New Yorkers back to the Financial District to reopen the Stock Market after the 9/11 attacks.
-Her second proudest moment is current and ongoing: Apple & Geeks Are Finally Cool!
+Her second proudest moment is current and ongoing: Apple & Tech Geeks Are Finally Cool!

 Jolan’s love of people is contagious, and on every occasion she can, she takes the phone calls of new prospects.
 The company has been constructed so we can move like lightening on quotations and deliveries, even on the most hectic days.